-- Pupils numbers (leading directly to the Education and Skills Funding Agency (EFSA) funding level - General financial stability aim for income to match expenditure each year - Percentage of income received from ESFA spent on total staff costs
+- Pupil numbers (leading directly to the Education and Skills Funding Agency (EFSA) funding level - General financial stability aim for income to match expenditure each year - Percentage of income received from ESFA spent on total staff costs - Any carry forward is used effectively and efficiently to raise attainment, accelerate progress and strengthen the staff body across the school.

-The trustees have been pleased that expectations for all key performance indicators listed have been successfully met during the period.
+The trustees have been pleased that expectations for all key performance indicators listed, up until closure, were working effectively or holding strong.